 Phase I: Design City

-In Phase I, the team will design its city using SimCity 4 TM software provided by Maxis.
-Software is downloaded and regional coordinator provides codes to each school for its validation and usage.
-This will be done between October 16 and December 4, 2011.
+In Phase I, the team will design its city using the latest version of SimCitytm.
+Software is downloaded and the regional coordinator provides copies to each school for its validation and usage.
+This will be done between October and December 8th, 2013.
 The program does not have a time limit on designing a new city, so the city may be designed to any year in the future.
 The only limitation is on the rate of development since all of the constraints present in building real cities (taxes, traffic congestion, pollution, etc.) and the time available.
-After design work is completed, the team prints out two color poster-sized map of their city.
-One copy of the map will be sent to the regional coordinator along with the disk and the computer score sheet.
-The other printout will be used at the regional and national competitions to show the entire city layout.
+After design work is completed, the team prints out color poster-sized map of their city.
 This copy is kept by the team and brought to the competition.

 Phase II: Build Model

 In Phase II of the competition, the team will build a scale model of a section of the city.
-(Please note that it would be impossible to build a model of the entire city, since the SimCity 4 TM printout represents approximately 10 square miles.)
+(Please note that it would be impossible to build a model of the entire city, since the SimCitytm printout represents approximately 10 square miles.)
 The purpose of the model is to give a 3-D view of how one section of the future city would look.
-Building the model will be done between December 4, 2010 and January 21, 2011.
+Building the model will be done between December 8, 2013 and January 17th, 2014.
 Typically, teams spend an average of 40 to 60 hours on building their model.